hicommonwealth/edgeware-contracts-tutorials/0/building-your-contract.md

 * Contract stores information about the callable functions like  **constructors** and **messages** a user can call to interact with your contract.
 It also has helpful information like the **events** that are emitted by the contract or any **docs**.

 If you look close at the constructors and messages, you will also notice a `selector` which is a 4-byte hash of the function name and is used to route your contract calls to the correct functions.

-Polkadot-JS Apps uses this file to generate a friendly interface for deploying and interacting with your contract. :)

-In the next section we will start a Substrate node and configure the Polkadot-JS Apps UI to interact with it.

 ---